learning-journey-planning-system/backend/README.md

 Naming convention: snake_case

+Setup:
+1. Clone this repo
+2. create testdb in mysql (make sure mamp/wamp is on)
+3. edit connection string in app/core/config.py at SQLALCHEMY_DATABASE_URI

 Use pipenv to run the app in virtual env -> its a better way to manage python applications and its requirements
 ```sh
 pip install pipenv # install pipenv